zenbase-ai/aiai-cli/docs/docs/concepts/rule-extraction.md

 > "Consider illustrating your reasoning with concrete examples when explaining complex concepts."

-## Rule Confidence

-Each extracted rule is assigned a confidence score, typically expressed as a percentage.
-This score reflects how consistently the pattern appears in successful vs. unsuccessful agent runs.

-- **High confidence** (80-100%): Strong evidence supports this rule
-- **Medium confidence** (50-79%): Moderate evidence supports this rule
-- **Low confidence** (0-49%): Limited evidence supports this rule

 ## Rule Localization

 After rules are extracted, AIAI CLI determines where in your code each rule should be applied.
 This localization process identifies: